Crore: Money

-Large amounts of money in India, Bangladesh, Nepal, and Pakistan are often written in terms of crore.
+Large amounts of money in India, Bangladesh and Pakistan are often written in terms of crore.
 For example 150,000,000 (one hundred and fifty million) rupees is written as "fifteen crore rupees", "₹ 15 crore".
 In the abbreviated form, usage such as "₹ 15 cr" is common.

 Trillions (in the short scale) of money are often written or spoken of in terms of lakh crore.
 For example, one trillion rupees is equivalent to: